 These smoky gluten free veggie burgers are packed with healthy grains and vegetables.
 They make for a satisfying, hearty meal, especially served with sliced avocado, spicy vegan mayo and smoky shredded beets!

 We had a chance to visit the Love Beets production facility and one of their organic beet farms in Rochester, NY last summer.
-You can check out a full recap of our experience here, along with all sorts of information about beets and the importance of organic farming.
-It’s safe to say beets have become one of our favorite vegetables!
+It's safe to say beets have become one of our favorite vegetables!

 Now onto the patties.
 Cooked rice, black beans and flax seed are the three most important components when it comes to binding everything together.
 There's nothing worse than a dry, crumbly veggie burger, and these are most definitely not.

 We've also added in quite a few different vegetables for flavor and a wide variety of nutrients.
 While making these, we realized that they're a great recipe to make when you have a bunch of vegetable odds and ends sitting around.